Simple Spring Decor: 7 Easy Ways to Update Your Home for Spring

 Pro Tip: Look for ways to connect spaces through simple and small details, such as a repeating color, pattern, texture, or style.

-How to update your home for spring: change your artwork.
+How to refresh your home decor for spring: Change your artwork.

-Changing artwork is such a simple way to quickly and easily change the entire look of a room.
+Changing artwork is such a perfect opportunity to quickly and easily change the entire look of a room.
 I don’t like to spend a lot of money on seasonal artwork; however, I do love to use seasonal artwork to bring certain spring touches into our home.

 In the family room, I used this collection of vintage-inspired prints.
 They look so much like real paintings!
 For under $20, you can’t get much more budget-friendly than simple prints that are already curated and ready to frame and hang in your home!

-Here are some gorgeous curated collections of vintage-inspired art for under $20:
+Here are some gorgeous curated collections of vintage-inspired art to fit your own style for under $20:

 How to update your home for spring: Add flowers and plants

 Can we even chat about spring home decor without mentioning flowers and plants?
-Whether faux or fresh, greenery and flowers are a quick and easy way to update your home for spring.
+Whether faux or fresh, greenery and flowers are a quick and easy way to update your home for this time of year.

 I enjoy using a mix of fresh and faux.
-Often, my fresh flowers are simply inexpensive bunches of flowers from the grocery store that I enjoy arranging in one of my favorite vintage vessels.
+Often, my fresh spring flowers are simply inexpensive bunches of flowers from the local grocery store (Trader Joe is a favorite for fresh flowers!) that I enjoy arranging in one of my favorite vintage vessels.

 You can get my tips and tricks for decorating with inexpensive grocery store flowers HERE!

-Even though I don’t do a lot of specific seasonal decor in my kitchen, a vase of fresh flowers and my favorite faux greenery stems add just the right amount of a spring refresh to this busy room!
+Even though I don’t do a lot of specific seasonal decor in my kitchen, a vase of fresh flowers on the kitchen counter and my favorite faux greenery stems add just the right amount of a natural elements to refresh this busy room!

 You can shop my favorite kitchen decor and accessories HERE on my Amazon Storefront!